cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cli.md

 To remotely connect to Cloudify Manager, you can install the Cloudify Command Line Interface (CLI) on a separate host.
 The Cloudify CLI includes all of the commands necessary to run any actions on Cloudify Manager.

+{{% note title="Manager local CLI" %}}
+The CLI is deployed by default on the Cloudify manager.
+When connected to the manager via SSH, CLI commands can be executed locally without deploying the CLI.
+{{% /note %}}

 After you download the Cloudify CLI installation package, the installation process does not require an active internet connection.

 ### Installing on Linux